Law Enforcement Services

 - Pennsylvania State Police Reconstruction Seminar - This seminar is designed for all collision reconstructionists.
 The purpose of the seminar is to allow reconstructionists to network with others in their field and to explore new ideas and technology in the dynamic field of collision reconstruction.
 The seminar will change each year and will concentrate on the review of interesting investigations, field studies, and training in specialized areas of reconstruction.
-You may also download/View the 2013 Reconstruction Seminar brochure.
+Please visit this page for more information.

 - Drug Evaluation and Classification (DEC) Program - The Drug Evaluation and Classification Program focuses on training troopers and police officers to recognize when an individual has been driving under the influence of drugs and to identify the type of drug causing impairment.
 The DEC Program was developed by the National Highway Traffic Safety Administration (NHTSA) and approved by the International Association of Chiefs of Police (IACP).
 Upon completion of their initial training, officers are certified as Drug Recognition Experts (DREs) and become far more effective in identifying drug-impaired individuals.

 - Commercial Vehicle Safety Training - This training is utilized by Pennsylvania to certify inspectors to conduct systematic driver/vehicle inspections as authorized by the Vehicle Code [Title 75 Pa.C.S. §4704(f)].
 Updated 12/28/2009